Towards Human Computable Passwords: Statistical Adversaries and Lower Bounds

 \begin{definition}\cite{feldman2013complexity} [$\MSAMPLE(L)$ oracle and $\VSTAT$ oracle] Let $D$ be the input distribution over the domain $X$.
 Given any function $h: X \rightarrow \{0,1,\ldots,L-1\}$, $\MSAMPLE(L)$ takes a random sample $x$ from $D$ and returns $h(x)$.
 For an integer parameter $T > 0$ and any query function $h:X \rightarrow \{0,1\}$, $\VSTAT\paren{T}$ returns a value $v \in \left[ p-\tau,p+\tau\right]$ where $p = \mathbb{E}_{x\sim D}\left[ h(x)\right]$ and $\tau = \max\left\{\frac{1}{T},\sqrt{\frac{p(1-p)}{T}} \right\}$. \end{definition}

 In our context the domain $X = X_k\times \mathbb{Z}_d$ is the set of all challenge response pairs and the distribution $D = Q^f_\sigma$ is the uniform distribution over challenge-response pairs induced by $\sigma$ and $f$.
 Feldman et al. \cite{feldman2013complexity} used the notion of statistical dimension (Definition \ref{def:sdima} ) to lower bound the number of oracle queries necessary to solve a distributional search problem (Theorem \ref{thm:avgvstat-random}).
 Before we can present the definition of statistical dimension we need to introduce the {\em discrimination norm}.
-Given a set $\D' \subseteq \mathbb{Z}_d^n$ of secret mappings the distributions the discrimination norm of $\D'$ is denoted by $\dc(\D')$ and defined as follows:
+Intuitively, if the discrimination norm is small then a statistical algorithm will (whp) not be able to distinguish between honest samples $(C,f(\sigma(C))$ and samples from reference distribution $T$ over $X_k \times \mathbb{Z}_d$ which is completely independent of $\sigma$ \footnote{Observe that this implies that a statistical algorithm cannot find the secret $\sigma$.
+In particular, because the distribution $T$ is independent of the secret mapping $\sigma$ samples from $T$ will not leak any information about $\sigma$. }.
+We define our reference distribution as follows: